facebookresearch/Mephisto/mephisto/generators/form_composer/README.md

 - Ensure you populate these files, and place them into your FormComposer config folder:
     - `form_config.json`: tokenized form config - same as regular form config, except it will contain tokens within certain objects' attributes (see [Tokens extrapolation](#tokens-extrapolation))
     - `token_sets_values_config.json`: file containing sets of token values, where each set is used to generate one version of the form (and each form version will be completed by `units_per_assignment` different workers).
-- Optionally, verify your files: `mephisto form_composer_config --verify True`
+- Optionally, verify your files: `mephisto form_composer_config --verify`
-- Generate task data config: `mephisto form_composer_config --extrapolate-token-sets True`
+- Generate task data config: `mephisto form_composer_config --extrapolate-token-sets`
-    - This will overwrite existing `data.json` file with auto-generated form versions, by extrapolating provided token sets values
+    - This will overwrite existing `task_data.json` file with auto-generated form versions, by extrapolating provided token sets values
 - Run FormComposer: `mephisto form_composer`

 _The number of generated form versions N will be same as number of provided token sets.
 In total you will be collecting data from `N * units_per_assignment` workers._